rmoffitt/pdacR/README.md

 ## Repository layout

 * Data/ holds all parsed datasets, as well as the gene signatures object and PurIST classifier object.
-These datasets are used both in the app and in the associated publication (link and citation forthcoming with publication).
+These datasets are used both in the app and in the [associated publication Torre-Healy et al. 2023](https://www.nature.com/articles/s42003-023-04461-6).
 * R/ holds all wrapper functions used in the application
 * inst/analysis holds all preliminary analytical files and will hold a singular file used for generation of paper figures
 * inst/shiny holds the code for execution of the app (and a similar version called webApp used for web-based dataset loading)